 From 2017-2018, Louden was the recipient of the The Sharpe-Walentas Studio Program award of a yearlong rent-free studio space in DUMBO, Brooklyn.
 She shared her studio through the year by welcoming other artists to come in and draw with her as well as created her first collaborative installation with fellow artist, writer and curator, Hrag Vartanian.
 Sharon currently has a studio as a part of Two Trees' Cultural Space Subsidy Program in DUMBO, Brooklyn, NY.

-In October, 2019, Louden was the Keynote Speaker for the SECAC Conference in Chattanooga, TN and most recently, the moderator of the Keynote Panel of the National Council of Arts Administrators this past September, 2021 in Sarasota, FL.
+In 2019, Louden was the Keynote Speaker for the SECAC Conference in Chattanooga, TN and in 2021, the moderator of the Keynote Panel of the National Council of Arts Administrators Conference in Sarasota, FL.
+In 2022, Sharon gave the Keynote speech for the 2022 SculptureX Symposium and in 2023, she addressed District Creative Leaders at the Colorado Creative Industries Summit in Crested Butte, Colorado.

 Sharon continues to tour the country to visit institutions both virtually and in-person such as Ball State University, Boise State University, Syracuse University, Ringling College of Art and Design, School of the Art Institute of Chicago, University of Massachusetts Amherst, Carnegie Mellon University, Columbia College Chicago and many more to visit and work with artists.

-Since 2018, Sharon has held the position of the Artistic Director of the Chautauqua Visual Arts at Chautauqua Institution.
+From September 2018 to December 2022, Sharon held the position of the Artistic Director of the Chautauqua Visual Arts at Chautauqua Institution.
 Since its inception in 1909, the Chautauqua Visual Arts (CVA) has been a cornerstone of sharing culture nationally through its thought leaders and mentorship.
 Mirroring the mission of Chautauqua Institution, Sharon was charged to grow CVA into more of a diverse, intergenerational community on a national stage, leading from empathy and compassion; diverse, equitable, accessible and inclusive.